-Modern glazed doors, whether they be bi-folds or sliding, are one of the most sought-after features in today’s homes.
+Modern glazed doors, whether they be bi-fold doors or sliding doors, are one of the most sought-after features in today’s homes.
 Equally, they are one of the main additions people use to maximise natural light in the home when undertaking an extension or renovation.